 $4,000 more than he earned in his previous job.

 - A Veteran with service connected disability accepted a position as the Director of Customer Development with a local fabrication company.
-OVS assistance included the following: developing his resume, searching for jobs, and completing the necessary Work Opportunity Tax Credit forms.
+OVES assistance included the following: developing his resume, searching for jobs, and completing the necessary Work Opportunity Tax Credit forms.
 His job has a starting salary of

 $70,000 a year plus excellent benefits.

 - A young Iraq war Veteran sought a job to cover living expenses while he also attended school.
-OVS provided job leads and connected him with a local grocery store.
+OVES provided job leads and connected him with a local grocery store.
 He was hired at $29,000 per year with full benefits.
 Working second shift, he is able to continue his schooling.
 In addition to full benefits, he is earning

 $11,000 more than he did in a previous job.